radioCKUT/digital-logsheets/README.md

 - Is it safe to assume that all category 4 entries are ID?
 - Safe to measure duration of each segment by the differences between segment start times?
 - Should programmers be able to revise logsheets they have already submitted?
 - How should logsheet submission be protected?
+For security purposes, logsheet form should not be totally accessible to the public, but per-user password login may make digital logsheet adoption more difficult.
 - Is keeping statistics per programmer important?
 Should each individual programmer have their own ID to be used on each logsheet?
 Or can programmer entry be just a single line that won't need to be retrieved later?
 - For music segments, is it imperative that all song description fields (i.e., artist, album, song) be filled?
-Some programmers only opt to fill one of the three fields.
+Some programmers do not fill in all three fields.
 - Is the ability to see how many times a given song played over the course of all programs important?
 If so, (artist/album/song) fields likely shouldn't be entirely free-form (e.g., a 'suggestion list' similar to what a search engine might provide) to avoid miscalculating statistics